E-P-T/Homework/UladzimirFiodarau/final_task/README.md

 ### CACHING

-Cache is saved in subdirectory 'cache/' of the root directory of the script.
+Cache is saved in subdirectory 'cache' of the root directory of the script.
 Its structure is similar to the before-mentioned news_cache structure with the news_cache dictionary as a value in a pair and 'URL of RSS-feed 'as its key
 It is saved in form of JSON file, the structure of cache JSON is shown on the following example:
 ```